Hochopepper/SwordToShield/Character_Creation/BodyTypes.md

 ### large Build
 You have advantage when contesting strength checks against any creatures smaller than you.
 Due to your size you may not be able to fit into smaller areas.
+You start with 5 additional hitpoints and gain an additional 2 hitpoints each time you roll hit dice to increase your maximum hitpoints.

 ### Easier Wielding
 You may wield a two handed weapon of medium or smaller size with one hand.